 The Permanent Water Mosquito

-Most mosquito species found in urban areas are of the permanent water variety.
-Permanent water mosquitoes breed in stagnant or standing water collecting in bird baths, unused pools, containers, and on tarps where water pools.
-Rainy seasons can create puddles in areas that are usually dry, and mosquitoes will seek out any form of standing water to breed and lay eggs.
+Rainy seasons can create puddles in areas that are usually dry.
+Mosquitoes will seek out any form of standing water to breed and lay eggs.

 The Floodwater Mosquito

-Floodwater mosquitoes are typically found around the edges of irrigation furrows, moist pastures or swamplands, ditches, swales, and other similar habitats.
 When the eggs become saturated with water, they start to hatch.
-That’s why you’ll notice an increase in the local mosquito population in your area after flooding events.
+You’ll notice after spring flooding, the mosquito population in your area increases.

 Handling Floodwater Mosquito Infestations

-It’s easy to limit the population of permanent water mosquitoes on your property by eliminating sources of standing water where they lay eggs.
+Help to limit the population of permanent water mosquitoes on your property by eliminating sources of standing water.
 Remove all open containers that might catch rain and provide a breeding ground for the insects.
 However, there’s not much you can do to curb the population of floodwater mosquitoes in your area.

 These insects can fly for miles from where they hatch in search of someone to bite.
-The best strategy is to avoid areas where spring flooding occurs and use insecticides and repellents.
+Mosquitoes can carry diseases that can cause major health concerns.
+The best strategy is to avoid areas where spring flooding occurs and use insecticides and insect repellents.
+Essential oils such as lavender, oil of lemon eucalyptus, and clove, are known to have mosquito-repelling properties.

 Mosquito Treatment – Three-Step Guide